A globally convergent gradient-like method based on the Armijo line search: Convergence properties

 \section{Convergence properties}

 In this section, we analyze the global convergence of the new CG-like method.
-To this aim, similar to \cite{zhang2006global}, we made the following assumptions: \begin{description} \item[\textbf{(H1)}] The objective function $f(x)$ has a lower bound on the level set,
+To this aim, similar to \cite{z1}, we made the following assumptions: \begin{description} \item[\textbf{(H1)}] The objective function $f(x)$ has a lower bound on the level set,

-\item[\textbf{(H2)}] The objective function $f(x)$ is continuously differentiable and its gradient is Lipschitz continuous on a neighbourhood $N$ of $\mathcal{L}(x_0)$, namely, there exists a constant $L > 0$ such that
+\item[\textbf{(H2)}] The objective function $f(x)$ is continuously differentiable and its gradient is Lipschitz continuous on a neighbourhood $N$ of $\mathcal{L}$, namely, there exists a constant $L > 0$ such that

-\end{description} The following lemma provides a lower bound for the steplength $\alpha_k$ (generated by the Algorithm 1).
-The result of this lemma will be needed in the rest of this section. \begin{lemma} Let the steplength $\alpha_k$ is generated by the Algorithm 1.
-Then, under the assumptions H1 and H2, there is a positive constant $C$ such that,
+\end{description} The following lemma provides a lower bound for the steplength $\alpha_k$ (generated by Algorithm 1).
+The result of this lemma will be needed in the rest of this section. \begin{lemma} Let the steplength $\alpha_k$ be generated by Algorithm 1.
+Then, under the assumptions H1 and H2, there exists a positive constant $C$ such that,